jonpalmisc/hkmu/README.txt

 INSTALL

-  Clone or download this repository and place 'hkmu' inside a directory in your $PATH.
-Using a symbolic link is recommended.
+  Clone this repository and place 'hkmu' somewhere in your PATH.
+Using a symbolic link is recommended as it makes updates easier.

     $ git clone https://github.com/jonpalmisc/hkmu.git && cd hkmu
     $ ln -s $(pwd)/hkmu /usr/local/bin/hkmu